ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <a name="login" />

+> **Note -**
+>
+> When you start working in the VM, your keyboard and mouse will be connected to the VM.
+You cannot just move the mouse outside the VM window to work on other applications.
+To **release** the mouse and keyboard from the VM,
+>
+> On Windows hit CTl+ALT
+> On Mac OSX hit control+command
+>

 ## Virtual Machine Credentials

-The credentials for this Virtual Machine (VM) are as follows:
+The credentials (userid / password) for this Virtual Machine (VM) are as follows:

 - Root = root / netezza

-- Netezza User = nz / nz – You will use these credentials to log into the VM.
+- Netezza User = nz / nz – You will use these credentials to log into the VM

-- Netezza Admin = admin / password – You will use these credentials for your Lift data migration.
+- Netezza Admin = admin / password – You will use these credentials for your Lift data migration

 ## Step 3a: Set the Keyboard